 As you know, at our birth they can mark either the Male box, Female box.
 For many of us, our true biological sex cannot be marked on most forms.
 Some believe we need a third box, gender-neutral, or gender X box, for those of us born intersex, gender variant, non-conforming gender, non-binary gender, or transgender.

 When I started to think about this option of a third gender box, I realize that it is not as simple as adding a third box or gender X option on our birth certificates.
-In reality, there are some really good reasons to do this for consenting adults, and some possible really bad consequences to doing this with infants and children.
+In reality, there are some really good reasons to do this for consenting adults, and some possible really bad consequences to doing this with infants and children if done without the consent of the child.
 Below I write about the Pros and Cons, the way I see it, and a rather radical solution is given at the end of this blog.

 Before I go into the option of a third gender box though, and how I feel about this, I need to first educate you about what intersex means, since few understand about us.
 The below was taken from the United Nations’s Fact Sheet on Intersex:

 Intersex people are born with sex characteristics (including genitals, gonads and chromosome patterns) that do not fit typical binary notions of male or female bodies.

 Intersex is an umbrella term used to describe a wide range of natural bodily variations.
 In some cases, intersex traits are visible at birth while in others, they are not apparent until puberty.
 Some chromosomal intersex variations may not be physically apparent at all.

 According to experts, between 0.05% and 1.7% of the population is born with intersex traits – the upper estimate is similar to the number of red-haired people.